Interpolation in Linear Logic and Related Systems: Linear logic and algebraic logic

-\begin{remark} What we call deductive interpolation property is sometimes called weak deductive interpolation property and there is a notion of strong deductive interpolation property.
-A deductive system is then said to have the strong deductive interpolation property if whenever $\Gamma,\Delta\vdash\varphi$, there exists a set of formulas $\Gamma'$ such that $\var(\Gamma')\subseteq\var(\Gamma)\cap\var(\Delta \cup \set{\varphi})$, $\Gamma\vdash\Gamma'$, and $\Gamma',\Delta\vdash\varphi$.
-However, for the deductive systems we consider the two notions are equivalent, since the systems are substructural logics with exchange (cf. \cite{Kihara2009}). \end{remark}
+\begin{remark} What we call the deductive interpolation property is sometimes called the ``weak deductive interpolation property''.
+There is also a stronger notion: A deductive system is then said to have the \emph{strong deductive interpolation property} if whenever $\Gamma,\Delta\vdash\varphi$, there exists a set of formulas $\Gamma'$ such that $\var(\Gamma')\subseteq\var(\Gamma)\cap\var(\Delta \cup \set{\varphi})$, $\Gamma\vdash\Gamma'$, and $\Gamma',\Delta\vdash\varphi$.
+However, for the deductive systems we consider the two notions are equivalent, since the systems are substructural logics with exchange (cf. \cite{GJKO07}). \end{remark}

 We say that a consequence relation $\vdash$ is \emph{conjunctive} if there exists a formula in two variables $\kappa(x,y)$ such that for every set of formulas $\Gamma \cup \set{\phi,\psi,\gamma}$,